 Why are three movers faster?
 Because one mover does the loading and carries the one-man pieces to the truck while two movers run the majority of the two-man pieces.
 There is also less of a fatigue factor with three men on a job.

 Plus: If you only have two movers, then the loader will have to touch every two man piece of furniture (while splitting the duties of disassembly, wrapping furniture, and one man pieces).
 This slows down the loading process and furniture “gets out of the way” more slowly.

 *An exception to this rule is when you have a lot of driving time (such as moving to a different state) and not a lot of furniture.
 In this scenario, getting less movers will be more cost effective, yet take more time.

 Forces of Nature

 Keep in mind that if a driveway is very steep, a large moving truck (such as a 26 footer) may not be able to go up it.
-You can sometimes see where other trucks have bottomed out due to large indents or scuffs near the beginning of the incline.
+You can sometimes see the pavement scuffs where other trucks have bottomed near the beginning of the incline.

 Smaller trucks with shorter wheel bases (17 footers) can usually make it up pretty steep hills.

 Carrying furniture and dollying boxes up/down steep hills will slow down even the most seasoned movers.
 In short: a steep hill can turn a little move into a long move.

 So if you have a very steep hill to get to your entrance, this is something to take into consideration when communicating the logistics with a moving company–like suggesting a smaller truck(s) or an extra mover.